San Marino and Surroundings

 San Leo (22 km)

-Small medieval village dominated by a Roman military-style fortress.
-Here, in 1631, the castle was transformed into a prison and the famous alchemist Cagliostro was imprisoned on these walls and died.
+This small medieval village is dominated by a majestic Roman fortress with a striking military character.
+In 1631, the castle was transformed into a prison, and within its walls the famous alchemist Cagliostro was imprisoned and died, adding an air of mystery and legend that fascinates every visitor.

 Gradara (39 Km)